RavetcoFX/mint_todo/README.md

 ------
 Linux Mint 17 Name: Quanda - Meaning a companion, pronounced [k-wan-da], its easy to pronounce, and has a great meaningful definition

+Implement some features from Deepin

+	* Easly accesable user manual

+	* Software Manager

+Alternative to banshee in Mint 17

+	*Gmusicbrowser

 Work on mintinstall